Burghfield Boys (1989 - 1999)

 The 2017/18 season also saw our men’s Saturday First Team reach the top division of the Thames Valley Premier League, meaning the club is now operating at Step 7 in the football pyramid.

-The club has continued to grow in numbers, now with over 400 members across all age groups from U4’s upwards.
-For the 2019/20 season we introduced a new men’s Saturday Reserves team, and we have now announced that for 2020/21 we will double our number of men’s Sunday teams from two to four.
+The club has continued to grow in numbers, now with over 500 members across all age groups from U4’s upwards.
+For the 2019/20 season we introduced a new men’s Saturday Reserves team, and then from the 2020/21 we doubled our number of men’s Sunday teams from two to four.

 The club will continue grow as demand requires, and we remain keen to recruit new players and offer the opportunity of football for all across all age groups.

 The club also remain intent on establishing a dedicated home location, and work will continue as we look to secure suitable land that can be developed to match our requirements.

 Our long-term intention is to develop a site that will not only be our home - housing a clubhouse that can be used for events such as our presentation day - but also a place that can be used by schools and the local community offering state of the art facilities and all-weather 4G pitches.